Richard-Burns/Palette-Tools/README.md

 ## ArcBallPreviz
 A quick helper for setting up a previz environment.
 Includes dennis from renderpeople and an environment map in the tox.

+## DroneCamera
+A simple camera tool that allows you to use a joystick to control the camera like a drone.
+L and R triggers move up and down with the analog sticks moving and rotating.